SwiftStrike24/Crypto-Converter-app/implementation.md

             *   Fetches data for `POPULAR_TOKEN_IDS_TO_PRELOAD`.
             *   Pre-loaded price/metadata updates the main states and clears the pending status for these tokens via `fetchTokenMetadata`.
             *   If a user adds a pre-loaded token, `addCryptos` uses this data and ensures the token is not left unnecessarily pending.
+    *   **Event-Driven Live Updates (NEW, Nov 2025):**
+        *   Tracks `isAppActive` based on Electron `window-focused`/`window-blurred` IPC events and browser `online`/`offline` events.
+        *   Implements intelligent polling every 45 seconds that runs only when the app is focused and online, reducing wasted API calls.
+        *   Triggers an immediate refresh when the app regains focus to eliminate stale data after returning to the app.
+        *   Exposes `lastRefreshedTimestamp` which is updated only when fresh data is fetched from APIs (not when serving cache).
+Used by UI to provide subtle refresh feedback.
     *   **UI Components Interaction with CryptoContext:**
         *   **`Header.tsx` & `Converter.tsx`:**
             *   Use `useCrypto()` to get prices, loading states, the `isPending(symbol)` function, and the global rate limit state `isCoinGeckoRateLimitedGlobal`.